MASCOT Icon

 The Anchor

-Emotional Validator - Provides empathetic support and emotional grounding
+Provides empathetic support and emotional grounding.

 The Catalyst

-Critical Thinker - Offers Socratic questioning and cognitive reframing
+Offers Socratic questioning and cognitive reframing.

 The Beacon

-Growth Advocate - Provides growth-oriented positive reinforcement
+Provides growth-oriented positive reinforcement.

 Baselines